privcount/privcount/doc/TorEvents.markdown

 This event is sent when tor reads or writes data from a remote exit stream.

-Internal tor network requests (such as onion service requests) do not trigger this event: they are filtered out on the tor side.
+Internal tor network requests (such as onion service requests) and directory requests do not trigger this event: they are filtered out on the tor side.
 Zero reads and writes do not trigger this event.
 Tor also performs some checks before reading or writing that may cause this event not to be sent.

-Client BEGINDIR (ORPort directory) requests trigger this event, but client HTTP (DirPort directory) requests do not.

 Relay DirPort self-checks by remote relays do trigger this event, even though they are not client traffic.
 The traffic and connections are negligible compared with all tor network traffic, but may be significant for small counters that include IPv4 ports 80 or 9030.